JOHN HORRIGAN

 LINCOLN MINUTEMEN

 • A 12-gun salute at 6:30 AM on Patriots' Day, 2006.
-Can you pick me out?

 • After participating in the conflict at the North Bridge, we marched in the Concord Parade.
-I'm 7th back in the right column (gap in socks/breeches).

 • It was an honor to carry the banner for the Lincoln Minutemen at the Bunker Hill parade on June 17, 2007.